-Analysis of Ions in Drugs (Part 5) Analysis of Organic Acid Counterions by Ion Exclusion Chromatography
+Analysis of Organic Acid Counterions by Ion Exclusion Chromatography

 The physicochemical and pharmacokinetic properties of active pharmaceutical ingredients change depending on the counterion used, and during drug development various counterions are tested to select the optimum salt.